engtuncay/engtuncay.github.io/php/arts/art-htaccess1.md

   - [is\_htaccess\_enabled\_2](#is_htaccess_enabled_2)
   - [Consequences of .htaccess files:](#consequences-of-htaccess-files)

+Source :

 # The Ultimate Guide to .htaccess Files

-Joseph Pecoraro

-May 11, 2009
+Joseph Pecoraro, May 11, 2009

 Apache's .htaccess configuration files have baffled countless developers.
 This tutorial aims to break through this confusion by focusing on examples and thorough descriptions.
 Among the benefits of learning .htaccess configuration is automatic gzipping of your content, providing friendlier URLs, preventing hotlinking, improving caching, and more.